LibrariesHacked/england-librarydata/README.md

 #### 3. Library details

-With no library service selected all libraries are listed to select.
+If no library service selected, all libraries in England are listed to select.
 If a particular service is selected then only the libraries for that service are shown.

 On selecting a library, details displayed are: